spacelift-io/user-documentation/docs/vendors/kubernetes/workflow-tool.md

 # Available template parameters:
 # - .PruneWhiteList - provides list of arguments to the --prune flag.
 # - .StackSlug      - the slug of a current stack.
-# - .DryRunStrategy - dry run sttrategy, can be set to values: none, client, server.
+# - .DryRunStrategy - dry run strategy, can be set to values: none, client, server.
 # - .OutputFormat   - output format.
 Can be set to empty value or json.
 # - .Namespace      - the namespace used.
 apply: "kubectl apply -k ./ --prune {{ .PruneWhiteList }} -l \"spacelift-stack={{ .StackSlug }}\" --dry-run={{ .DryRunStrategy }}{{ if .OutputFormat }} -o {{ .OutputFormat }}{{ end }}{{ if .Namespace }} --namespace={{ .Namespace }}{{ end}}"